2013 Jacksonville Jaguars season

-The 2013 Jacksonville Jaguars season was the franchise's 19th season in the National Football League, the first under general manager David Caldwell, and the first under head coach Gus Bradley.
-Although they missed the playoffs and started 0–8, the Jaguars improved upon their then-franchise-worst 2–14 record from 2012; but failed to improve their 1–7 home record from last year.
+The 2013 season was the Jacksonville Jaguars' 19th in the National Football League (NFL), their first under general manager David Caldwell and their first under head coach Gus Bradley.
+Although they started 0–8 and missed the playoffs, the Jaguars improved upon their then-franchise-worst 2–14 record from 2012.
 Much like 2012, the root of their victories were intra-division.
-The Jaguars also gained a close non-divisional victory over the Browns to finish 4–12.
+The Jaguars also gained a close non-divisional victory over the Browns to finish the year at 4–12.
+The Jaguars had the 32nd ranked offense by points scored.